ludicpress/twarc/README.md

-# Static Sites for Digital Research
+# twarc for Digital Research

-Documentation based on the workshop at the University of Toronto Mississauga Library on how to create a static website with Jekyll and GitHub pages for digital research.
+Documentation based on the workshop at the University of Toronto Mississauga Library on how to scrape Twitter data using the command line tool twarc for digital research.